bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 ## Objective 2: Expressions and loops in JSX

-Next, we want to render a list of states name in our application:
+Next, we want to render a list of state names in our application:

 <img alt="Screenshot of a mobile application interface text “Place My Order: Coming Soon To...”, “Illinois“, and “Wisconsin“." src="../static/img/react-native/04-intro-to-jsx/02-solution.png" style="max-height: 750px; border: 4px solid black; border-radius: 25px;"/>